Mayaheros urophthalmus: Human relevance

-In its native range, the Mayan cichlid is a popular food fish, so it is the basis of a regional fishery, and is commonly used in aquaculture.
-As in many animals, the red color is much more brilliant in wild specimens than captive ones, but one can help maintain some of its vibrance by feeding the fish live foods and foods that contain vitamin A, which breaks down into the red pigment beta-carotene in the body.
+In its native range, the Mayan cichlid is a popular food fish, so is the basis of a regional fishery and is commonly used in aquaculture.
+As in many animals, the red color is much more brilliant in wild specimens than captive ones, but one can help maintain some of its vibrance by feeding the fish live foods and foods that contain vitamin A, which breaks down into the red pigment beta carotene in the body.

 It is among the most-studied of the Neotropical cichlids.
 To date, the Mayan cichlid has been most intensively studied at localities in southeastern Mexico on or near the Yucatán Peninsula.

-In Thailand, it is listed as one of 13 aquatic species prohibited for import and possession, including cultivation by the Department of Fisheries alongside other species such as zebra tilapia (Heterotilapia buttikoferi) and blackchin tilapia (Sarotherodon melanotheron) etc.
+In Thailand, it is listed as one of 13 aquatic species prohibited for import and possession, including cultivation by the Department of Fisheries alongside other species such as zebra tilapia (Heterotilapia buttikoferi) and blackchin tilapia (Sarotherodon melanotheron), etc.